 The tortoise pasture is home to our Aldabra and African Spurred Tortoises during the warmer months of the year.
 The pasture is planted with native grasses that the tortoises enjoy lazily grazing on throughout the day.
 You may also see them snacking on mulberries under the Mulberry Tree or eating the sweet flowers of the Rose of Sharon Tree.

-Red-footed Tortoise
+Leopard Tortoise & Red-footed Tortoise

 Turtle Pond

 Our 5,000 gallon turtle pond is home to a variety of aquatic turtles!
 You'll see Red-eared and Yellow-bellied Sliders sunning themselves along with Eastern Painted Turtles and Northern Red-bellied Turtles.
-If you look carefully you may notice a Florida Softshell Turtle patrolling the bottom of the pond for food or a shy Ouachita Map Turtle poking it's head out the water to get a better look at you.
+If you look carefully you may notice a Florida Softshell Turtle patrolling the bottom of the pond for food or a shy Wood Turtle poking it's head out the water to get a better look at you.
 The pond is also home to a large school of native Golden Shiners which help in keeping aquatic insect populations in check as well as providing food for the turtles.

-Box Turtles
+Eastern Box Turtles

 The Eastern Box Box Turtle is a protected species in CT, MA, and RI.
 Eastern Box Turtle populations are in decline because of habitat loss, habitat fragmentation, and poaching for the pet trade.
 Most of our Box Turtles were once pets that were either surrendered to us or confiscated by the state.
 These pretty little turtles can be pretty active during the day foraging for worms, slugs, and other invertebrates found in their enclosure.
 If you look carefully you may see a non-native Three-toed Box Turtle or Chinese Box Turtle hanging out.